mdn/kuma/docs/development.rst

 - ``compiled.txt`` - contains dependencies that require a compiler and may need to be treated differently depending on environment

-- ``default.txt`` - contains the default dependencies that are used in all environments
+- ``default.txt`` - contains the default dependencies that are used in production and local environments

 - ``docs.txt`` - contains dependencies that are required to build the docs

-- ``tests.txt`` - a file for tests dependencies, both local and automatic
+- ``local.txt`` - a file for local dependencies, including testing dependencies

 - ``travis.txt`` - a file used by the ``.travis.yml`` config file when
   running automatic testing